auser/proxyparser/README.md

 proxyparser --dir /path/to/config/dir --ext nginx --verbose 1 --print
 ```

-This command will parse all Nginx configuration files in the specified directory and print the parsed configuration commands to the console.
+This command will parse all Apache configuration files in the specified directory and print the parsed configuration commands to the console.

+Optionally, you can use the `--print` flag to print the parsed `etcd` commands to the console.

+Run `proxyparser --help` to see the full list of available options.